-[AQ15] Theologically Anggit said that she was sure that in the eyes of God, if the hijab sharia was worth ten points, then the hijab she wore would be worth five points because God always appreciates the good intentions of the [AQ16] ummah.
+Theologically Anggit said she was sure that in the eyes of God, if the hijab sharia was worth a ten points reward, then the hijab she wore would be worth five points because God always appreciates the good intentions of the people.

-Amelia Rizqi, from the AQ17 Democrat Party, also chose a style of hijab that allowed her to present herself as a nationalist Muslim.
+Amelia Rizqi, from the Democrat Party, also chose a style of hijab that allowed her to present herself as a nationalist Muslim.
 Identifying herself as Muslim was important for her because a large majority of the voters she was targeting were devout Muslims and she was convinced that these voters would take religious factors into account when casting their vote.
-With a background as an NU activist, she had no problems promoting herself as a good Muslim, but she also had to campaign among voters who practised indigenous Javanese traditions and were abangan or non-pious Muslim voters.
+With a background as an NU activist, she had no problems promoting herself as a good Muslim, but she also had to campaign among voters who practised indigenous Javanese traditions, and were abangan or non-pious Muslim voters.
 When targeting these voters, she felt she needed to underscore her nationalism.
+Among such voters, she avoided any themes that were religious in nature and spoke a lot about her qualifications as a young candidate with a postgraduate education, who mixes easily with people from all walks of life and is prepared to work hard to fight for the community.
+She was aware that among non-devout voters, giving the impression of being too Islamic was not advantageous, and so she played up her character as a Muslim nationalist.
+In the photograph on her billboards, she chose a rectangular hijab, folded into three even sections, fastened with a pin under the chin, the corners tied around her neck and the remaining cloth left loose.
+She paired this with a party jacket to complete her outfit, creating an impression of someone who is young and relaxed.
+However, like Anggit, she varied her hijab according to the occasion, going for a more religious look among NU women voters, while still choosing patterns and motifs that countered an Islamist appearance.
+(Figure 5)

 Figure 5.
-AQ18 Amelia AQ19 Rizqi, a Successful Candidate for the Democrat Party.
+Amelia Rizqi, a successful candidate for the Democrat Party.